Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Decidable Knowledge Problems

 \subsection{Local Stability}

 We can now show that any contracting convergent TRS has the local stability property introduced in Definition~\ref{def:locally-stable}.
 For the frame saturation given in Definition~\ref{def:sat}, it suffices to check that all the items defining local stability (cf Definition~\ref{def:locally-stable}) are satisfied.
-For any contracting convergent TRS, Lemma~\ref{lemma:small-context} establishes all but the last item of Definition~\ref{def:locally-stable}, and this item has already been shown in~\cite{DBLP:journals/tcs/AbadiC06}. \begin{lemC}[\cite{DBLP:journals/tcs/AbadiC06}] For any locally stable TRS $R$, any $R$-normalized frame $\phi$ and any ground term $M$, if $M \in sat(\phi)$ then $\phi \vdash M$. \end{lemC} This result is proven in~\cite{DBLP:journals/tcs/AbadiC06} where the authors also consider the more complicated case of systems with $AC$-symbols.

 \begin{thm} Any contracting convergent TRS is locally stable. \end{thm} \begin{proof} The first two conditions follow from Definition~\ref{def:sat} where $sat(\phi)$ is given in the particular case of a contracting convergent TRS.
 Then, the third condition follows from Lemma~\ref{lemma:small-context}.
-The final condition follows from Lemma~\ref{lemma:deduce-from-sat}. \end{proof}
+The final condition follows from Lemma~\ref{lemma:sat-finite}. \end{proof}

 Directly from Theorem~\ref{thm:locally-stable} and Theorem~\ref{thm:know-by-local-stability}, we obtain the following corollary.

 \begin{cor} The deduction and static equivalence problems are both decidable for the class of contracting convergent TRSs. \end{cor} The deduction and static equivalence problems are thus decidable for any TRS from Example~\ref{example:cap-contracting}.